MATH TELESCOPING--GRADES K – 7

 (Exams to skip a math grade level or math course)

-Students entering grades one through eight who meet specific eligibility criteria may accelerate in math beyond their enrolled grade level.
-Because the acceleration process involves “skipping” classroom instruction for a grade level or course, students must demonstrate mastery of the math content above their current grade level and for which s/he will not receive formal classroom instruction.
+Students currently enrolled in grades K through 7, who meet specific eligibility criteria, may accelerate in math beyond their enrolled grade level or course.
+Because the acceleration process involves “skipping” classroom instruction for a grade level or course, students must demonstrate mastery of the math content above their current grade level and for which s/he has not received any formal classroom instruction.
 Mastery is determined by meeting the district criterion on a state-approved exam chosen by the district.
-A student must score at least a 90 percent or higher on the state-approved exam for the grade level to be skipped.
+Students in grades K through 5 must score 90% or higher on the state-approved exam for the grade level to be skipped.
 Students in grades 6 through 7 must score 80% or higher on the state-approved exam for the course to be skipped.

 A student may be a high achieving learner in their current grade level math course, but that knowledge base is not sufficient to pass a math exam for the next level course when they have not received any instruction.
 A student must be thoroughly prepared by learning the TEKS of the course in which s/he is attempting to skip.
 A link to view the TEKS is provided below.